wangyinfeng/wangyinfeng.github.io/resume.md

 And fixed massive bugs related with HW-specified, thread deadlock, CPU spike, CLI, SNMP etc.
 - Heterogeneous switch StockCar
  - Project introduction
-StockCar is IBM's next generation stacking platform, which is similar to the Cisco's FabricPath solution used in it’s UCS product.
+StockCar is IBM's next generation stacking platform, which is similar to the Cisco's FabricPath solution used in it's UCS product.
 It provides a simple and flexible way to manage network inside data center, centralizes the management panel with the aggregation TOR switch to control massive access Embedded switch, provides virtualization function based on current hardware.
  - My works and achivement
 I was the technical leader of China stacking project team, focused on communicate with global team, assisted project manager to do development progress trace and bug fix schedule.
 Was mainly responsible for the FoD(Feature on Demand) feature development, which provide the solution to support dynamic port resource requirement according to the software license installed.